 I gave an example of how to do this on this post on finding your personal value proposition.

-3. Your transferable skills don’t just have to come from your degree
+3. Your transferable skills can come from anywhere

 I’ve had a lot of jobs that make me great with people.
-The PhD was not one of them.
-I was a waiter, a traveling salesman, a telemarketer who sold meat over the phone (yes, I’m not kidding), a camp counselor, a lifeguard, a Hickory Farms sales associate, a rock climbing instructor, a guitar teacher, and the list goes on.
+I was a waiter, a travelling salesman, a telemarketer who sold meat over the phone (yes, I’m not kidding), a camp counsellor, a lifeguard, a Hickory Farms sales associate, a rock climbing instructor, a guitar teacher, and the list goes on.

 Be creative in looking across your wide background to find your skills.
 You are a whole person, and if you’ve developed skills at ANY point in your life they are part of you and they belong to you.
 Don’t be afraid to use them.
 Dig deep.
 And paint a broad picture of who you are.